justincy/npm-version-action/README.md

-# npm-current-version-action
+# npm-version-action

-GitHub action to get the current version from package.json
+GitHub action to get the version from package.json.